Category Archives: Life

 Shooting with Flex-ibility

-One of the broadcast laws in Venezuela, back in the day, meant we had to shoot commercials using local Venezuelan talent.
+One of the broadcast laws in Venezuela, back in the day, meant all commercials had to be shot using local Venezuelan talent.
 One of our clients, Revlon, was a stickler for having their commercials look as exactly like their worldwide creative as possible.
-Nevertheless, these had to be re-shot locally.
-One commercial to re-shot was for… Read More »
+Nevertheless, these had to be re-shot locally which could be quite a challenge… Read More »

 The Cop Is a Canadian Too!

-I was driving along on a city street in my car, speaking, hands free, to a friend in California.
-As we were talking an ancient Ford Model T pulled in front of me.
-The Model T was in amazing condition and it toodled along in front of me as we pulled up to a light… Read More »
+I was driving along on a city street in Toronto in my car, speaking, hands free, to a friend in California.
+As we were talking an ancient Ford Model T pulled right in front of me.
+The Model T was in amazing condition and it toodled along in front of me as we pulled up to… Read More »

 Never Introduce a Product Without the Product